nschonni/healthvault-docs/healthvault/introduction/technical-overview-permissions.md

 Online and offline rules
 ------------------------

-<span style="FONT-SIZE: 12px">An authorization rule can be defined as </span> *online * <span style="FONT-SIZE: 12px">or </span> *offline* <span style="FONT-SIZE: 12px">.
+<span style="FONT-SIZE: 12px">An authorization rule can be defined as </span> <em>online * <span style="FONT-SIZE: 12px">or </span> *offline</em> <span style="FONT-SIZE: 12px">.
 An online rule specifies permissions when the user has actively signed into the application (e.g., signed into a website).
 An offline rule specifies permissions when the application accesses the health record at other times (e.g., during nightly processing).</span>

 See <a href="/healthvault/concepts/authorization/offline-access" id="Introduction_14105_18">offline access</a>